PedroGasparinho/Cameleer2Html/README.md

 Convert lexer to OCaml program - ocamllex cameleer2html.mll \
 Compile lexer result - ocamlopt- o cameleer2html cameleer2html.ml \
-Convert example.ml to Html - ./cameleer2html example.ml
+Convert example.ml to Html - ./cameleer2html example.ml false \
+The first argument is the .ml file to be parsed into HTML \
+The second argument is a boolean to print line numbers (Can be omitted and its default is true)

 ## Styling